trynova/website/pages/blog/data-oriented-view.md

 ## Growing up, taking stock

-So [this](https://github.com/trynova/nova/pull/447) is where we are: We have a way to make `DataView` take only 4 bytes, but we think it probably does not make sense.
-Instead we're going with the 12 byte version, increased to 16 bytes because we currently do not have Realm-specific heaps and thus we need the `backing_object` in the `DataViewHeapData` struct.
-(Never mind that we do not actually have proper multi-Realm heaps working either and with the current, incomplete system we could fully well use a hash map side-table for backing
+So [this](https://github.com/trynova/nova/pull/447) is where we are: We have a way to make `DataView` take only 4 bytes but we think it probably does not make sense and instead we're going with the 12 byte version.
+This increases to 16 bytes because we currently do not have Realm-specific heaps and thus need the `backing_object` in the `DataViewHeapData` struct.
+(Never mind that we do not actually have a proper multi-Realm heap working either and with the current, incomplete system we could fully well use a hash map side-table for backing
 objects: These things take time you know.)

-This 12 byte version should give us a good balance between memory usage and easy memory access patterns, avoiding both saving memory that is nearly always statically zero and introducing a performance cliff on the supposed happy path from hash map calculations if even a single non-default `DataView` exists in the runtime.
+The 12 byte version should give us a good balance between memory usage and easy memory access patterns, at the same time avoiding storing data that is nearly always statically zero and avoiding introducing a performance cliff on the supposed happy path from hash map calculations if even a single non-default `DataView` exists in the runtime.